Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Introduction

+Recently, radar, as an emerging technology, combined with machine learning, has been gradually applied to a variety of scenarios, such as health monitoring \cite{b28, b29}, and human activity recognition (HAR) \cite{b39}.
 Much radar-based HAR research in indoor/kitchen scenarios has been conducted \cite{b7, b8, b9}.
-Luo et al. \cite{b7} used the Doppler-Time map (DT map) from two radars and a convolutional neural network (CNN) to recognize 15 activities (eating activity included) from 3 participants in a kitchen environment, and they achieved an overall classification rate of 92.8\%.
-Gorij et al. \cite{b8} deployed two radars (one on the wall, one on the ceiling) to classify 8 activities of 12 participants, and with this approach they obtained a weighted F1-score of 93.63\% (88.26\% for eating activity detection).
-They manually extracted features and used a Random Forest (RF) classifier.
-Maitre et al. \cite{b9} utilized Range-time maps (RT map) from three ultra-wideband (UWB) radars and applied a CNN and long-short-term-memory network combined model (CNN-LSTM) to recognize 15 different activities from 10 participants.
-They yielded an F1-score of 90\% (93\% for eating activity detection).
-It should be noted that the above research mainly focuses on multi-activities recognition.
+Luo \textit{et al.} \cite{b7} used the Doppler-Time map (DT map) from two radars and a convolutional neural network (CNN) to recognize 15 activities (eating activity included) from 3 participants in a kitchen environment, with an overall classification rate of 92.8\%.
+Gorij \textit{et al.} \cite{b8} deployed two radars to classify 8 activities from 12 participants.
+They manually extracted features and used a Random Forest (RF) classifier, with a weighted F1-score of 93.63\%.
+Maitre \textit{et al.} \cite{b9} utilized Range-Time maps (RT map) from three ultra-wideband (UWB) radars and applied a CNN and long-short-term-memory network combined model (CNN-LSTM) to recognize 15 different activities from 10 participants, yielding an F1-score of 93\% for eating activity detection.
+It should be noted that the above research mainly focused on multi-activities recognition.
 For each activity, they can classify the session/period coarsely.
-Specifically, they recognized the eating session from the start to the end , but did not recognize fine-grained eating gestures.
+Specifically, they recognized the eating session from the start to the end, but did not recognize fine-grained eating gestures.

 The fine-grained eating gesture recognition includes details such as how many eating gestures happened in that period (counting the number of eating/drinking gestures) and the duration of each detected gesture.
-In this research, the eating gesture is defined as the movement from raising the left/right hand to the mouth with the fork/knife/spoon/chopsticks until putting away the hand from the mouth.
-The movement from raising the left/right hand to the mouth with a container until putting away the container from the mouth is considered as a drinking gesture.
+In this study, the eating/drinking gesture is defined as the movement from raising the left/right hand to the mouth with the fork/knife/spoon/chopsticks/containers until putting away the hand from the mouth.